2023 Bacolod Masskara Festival

-The Bacolod Masskara Festival is being celebrated every fourth Sunday of October.
-The word Masskara means a multitude of smiling faces which is the highlight of the festival, specifically featuring smiling faces of masks for the city is well-known as the city of smiles.
+The Bacolod Masskara Festival is celebrated every fourth Sunday of October.
+Masskara means many smiling faces, the festival’s highlight, explicitly featuring smiling faces on masks for the city, which is well-known as the city of smiles.

-This was originally started in the year 1980 and is still being celebrated up to this present time.
+This was initially started in the year 1980 and is still being celebrated up to this present time.
 It emerged during a time of crisis.
-The locals rely on sugar cane as their primary source of living in the aspect of agriculture.
-Because of the trend of newly released high fructose corn syrup from the USA, the local business of the people became difficult so much so that they do not anymore earn their basic earnings just like before.
-Aside from that, it is also a tragic beginning since on the 22nd of April that same year, the inter-island vessel MV Don Juan with a lot of Negrenses passengers and the well-known families of Bacolod City collided with the tanker of the Tacloban City.
+The locals rely on sugar cane as their primary source of living in agriculture.
+Because of the trend of newly released high fructose corn syrup from the USA, the local business of the people became difficult, so much so that they no longer earn their basic earnings just like before.
+Aside from that, it was also a tragic beginning since on the 22nd of April that same year, the inter-island vessel MV Don Juan, with a lot of Negrenses passengers and the well-known families of Bacolod City, collided with the tanker of the Tacloban City.
 Due to this, the MV Don Juan sank in Mindoro on its way to Bacolod coming from Manila.
 This tragic and unfortunate event took 750 lives in total.
-To uplift the spirit of the citizens and to once again create a lively spirit in town after the tragic events, the City Mayor Jose Montalvo proposed the beginning of the “Festival of Smiles” or commonly known nowadays as the Masskara festival.
+To uplift the citizens’ spirit and create a lively confidence in town after the tragic events, City Mayor Jose Montalvo proposed the beginning of the “Festival of Smiles,” commonly known nowadays as the Masskara festival.

 The highlight of the Bacolod Masskara Festival is the street dance competitions.
 Locals per Barangay are free to form their respective groups and participate in the said competition.
-They will have to, of course, prepare for the majestic costumes and props, practice for a stunning choreography, and do all other effects to make their presentation exceptional.
+They will have to prepare for the majestic costumes and props, practice stunning choreography, and do all other effects to make their presentation exceptional.

-Other activities also include the Masskara Queen, whereas locals will open a pageant competition.
+Other activities include the Masskara Queen, where locals will open a competition.
 Women will vie for the crown, and the one who exhibits true Bacolodnon beauty and she will be hailed as the queen of the festival.
-Similarly, other small competitions are also simultaneously happening in all parts of the city.
-These are the agriculture-trade fairs, bugle corps tournament, carnivals, drums, food festivals, garden shows, musical concerts, and sports events.
+Similarly, other small competitions are simultaneously happening in all parts of the city.
+These are the agriculture-trade fairs, bugle corps tournaments, carnivals, drums, food festivals, garden shows, musical concerts, and sports events.

-Throughout the week of the celebration, people gather to the place to enjoy the non-stop activities which will surely make anyone dance and sing with joy!
-But if you are more of an observer than of a participant, you may opt to watch the other simple yet really enjoyable games prepared by the locals.
-Indeed, the Bacolod Masskara Festival is filled with a lot of enjoyable and entertaining activities which may be enjoyed by the visitors, both locals and foreigners.
-This is a world-class celebration prepared by people of Bacolod City.
-Make sure that as you go here, do not forget to bring your camera with you and be ready to capture the one of a kind smiles of the locals, living to its legacy as the City of Smiles!
+Throughout the week of the celebration, people gather to enjoy the non-stop activities, which will surely make anyone dance and sing joyfully!
+But if you are more of an observer than a participant, you may opt to watch the other simple yet delightful games prepared by the locals.
+Indeed, the Bacolod Masskara Festival is filled with many enjoyable and entertaining activities that visitors, both locals and foreigners, may enjoy.
+This is a world-class celebration prepared by the people of Bacolod City.
+As you go here, do not forget to bring your camera and be ready to capture the one-of-a-kind smiles of the locals, living to its legacy as the City of Smiles!

-Please visit this page to know the various ways to get to Bacolod City.
+Please visit this page to learn how to get to Bacolod City.
 This link has detailed schedules of fast crafts and detailed bus schedules.
 Transportation Guide to Bacolod City

-if you are planning to witness the Bacolod Masskara Festival, it would be best to book your hotel as early as you can.
-Hotels rooms may not be available anymore during the highlight week.
+If you plan to witness the Bacolod Masskara Festival, booking your hotel as early as possible would be best.
+Hotel rooms may not be available anymore during the highlight week.

 Food is one thing which the city is proud of.
 Numerous restaurants offer various cuisines are found all over the place.